ncbartel/Portfolio/README.md

 # What I hope to learn
 In this class, in the beginning of the semester, these were the areas that I was really curious in exploring:
-- Finding ways to make complicated data into easy to understand methods
+- Finding ways to make complicated data into easy to understand platforms
-- Improving ways to take raw data and create compelling narratives
+- Developing ways to take raw data and create compelling narratives
--
+- Improving design skills to help create effective designs

+# Portfolio
+## Critique by Design
+## Visualizing Government Debt
+## Final Project